Luthaf/cifxx/README.md

 Cifxx is a CIF files parser written in modern C++ (C++11), in an single header, distributed under the 3 clauses BSD license.

-It parses files that follow the CIF/STAR grammar, as described in https://www.iucr.org/resources/cif/spec/version1.1/cifsyntax.
-This file format is used by the [RSCB PDB archive](https://www.rcsb.org/) for description of protein.
+It parses files that follow the CIF grammar, as described in https://www.iucr.org/resources/cif/spec/version1.1/cifsyntax.
+This file format is used by the [RSCB PDB archive](https://www.rcsb.org/) for description of protein in the PDBx/mmCIF format.
 It originates from and is also used by the crystallographic community, where is is used to store atomic coordinates with symmetry in a given space group.

 Cifxx does not perform any validation of any sort, or coordinate generation from the symmetry group: this is left to the application.